factorio-rivets/rivets-rs/README.md

 We welcome contributions of all kinds, including bug fixes, new features, documentation improvements, and more.
 See our open [ISSUES](https://github.com/notnotmelon/rivets/issues) if you are interested in becoming a contributor.

+## Credits

+A huge thank-you to the following crates, without which this project would not be possible.
+- [Retour](https://crates.io/crates/retour) - Allows directly modifying Factorio's ASM to detour functions.
+- [DLL Syringe](https://crates.io/crates/dll-syringe) - Injects .DLL files into the Factorio executable.
+- [PDB](https://crates.io/crates/pdb) - Used to parse the .PDB file format and allows debug symbols to be read on Windows.
+- [Gimli](https://crates.io/crates/gimli) - Used to parse the .DWARF file format and allows debug symbols to be read on *nix systems.

 ## License